 Ahh, the “2nd Melody” aka the vitally important yet usually overlooked magical hit factor of “The Riff.”
 If you’re not already switched on to this idea, I really think this could be a huge insight for you.

+Now, not everything can be filtered down into a hit songwriting formula, but if there ever was a cornerstone of hitmaking – this is a core piece.
 And I remember how I came upon this mini epiphany … especially since it took 20 years into my publishing career to figure this songwriting technique out (and also a concept I really just don’t hear anyone talking about).
 Here’s how it happened.